jlachner/CartImpedanceControl-MATLAB/README.md

     ```

 # Setting up the software
-This software can be used in combination with Exp[licit]-MATLAB, e.g., by adding this repository as a submodule.
+While this software is self-contained, it can be used in combination with Exp[licit]-MATLAB, e.g., by adding this repository as a submodule.
 The documentation of Exp[licit] can be found [here](https://explicit-robotics.github.io/).

 Once this repository has been added as a submudule **on the same folder level** as Explicit-MATLAB, adapt the following code in **Explicit-Matlab/setup.m**
 ```